 What Happened to James from My 600-lb Life?

-James was the heaviest patient to be featured on My 600-lb Life.
+James is one of the heaviest patients to be featured on My 600-lb Life.
 But his stubborn refusal to lose weight upset Dr. Now and infuriated viewers.

 It came as a mild surprise to many that the doctor sent James, his daughter Bailey, and his girlfriend Lisa Raisor, home without treatment.
 He was the first patient to be refused bariatric surgery on the show.